kalhauge/ghc-proposals/proposals/0000-namespaces.md

 # Namespaces

 One of the pain-points for building structured, succinct, and easy to read Haskell code is name conflicts.
-The lack of a fine-grained namespace controls lead developers to either creating many small files, unwanted type classes, or ad-hoc namespace measures as prefixing names to variable names.
+The lack of a fine-grained namespace controls lead developers to either creating many small files, unwanted type classes, or ad-hoc namespaces like prefixing names to variable names.

 Many prior proposals have tried to come up with a solution to this, especially [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283) and [#295](https://github.com/ghc-proposals/ghc-proposals/pull/295), however they have all gone dormant.
 This proposal, is yet another try.
-Contrary to the previous approaches, this proposal does not want to change the module system, but instead introduce a new construct: the namespace.
+Contrary to the previous approaches, this proposal does not want to change the module system, but instead associate namespaces with all entities.
-A namespace is a entity which captures the names of other entities (data types, types, and classes), so that they can easily be exported and referenced at will.
-This proposal also introduces using another access qualifier for namespaces to differentiate them from modules (`:`).
+This proposal also introduces using an access qualifier for namespaces which is different from modules (`#`); this is done to allow for incremental adoption.

 ## Motivation